 Some water parks (especially those at resorts and hotels) may offer towels.
 However, often, you can’t bring these out of the park with you (even to your hotel room).
 Therefore, I usually like to have my own beach towel.

-I love Sand Cloud towels, which fold up nice and thin and are very absorbent.
+I love Sand Cloud towels, which fold up nicely, are thin, and are very absorbent.
 You can find them on Amazon.
 But any towels you have at home will also be good to have.

 If you are going to change and shower at the water park, you may want to have two towels per person.
-After a day of fun, it’s nice to have your own towel that is completely dry.
+After a day of fun, it’s nice to have a completely dry towel.

 Change of Clothes

-No one wants to drive home at the end of the day in a wet swimsuit, so make sure you have a change of dry clothes.
+No one wants to drive home in a wet swimsuit at the end of the day, so make sure you have a change of dry clothes.
 If you are changing into your suit at the park, you’ll probably already have clothes.

 But, if you are already wearing a swimsuit, you’ll need to pack something to change into (and don’t forget the underwear).
-It can’t hurt to pack extra clothes – even if you leave them in your car.
+Packing extra clothes – even if you leave them in your car can’t hurt.

 Cover Up